Foreground biases in strong gravitational lensing: Foreground convergence effects

 \subsection{Estimating the bias}

-For illustration purposes, we indicate in \cref{fig:histograms} the expected probability distribution of the bias on $H_0$ measurements due to the foreground convergence, $\Delta H_0/H_0 = \kappa_\od$, for different values of the deflector's redshift~$z_{\rm d}$.
-Those distributions were obtained from the results of ray shooting in a dark-matter simulation based on the $N$-body code RAMSES~\cite{teyssier2002cosmological, guillet2011simple}.
-The simulation uses the WMAP-7 cosmology~\cite{komatsu2011seven},\footnote{The results presented here are expected to remain essentially unchanged if the simulation were performed with a more up-to-date cosmology.} a comoving length of $2625h^{-1}~\text{Mpc}$ and a particle mass of $1.88 \times 10^{10}h^{-1} M_\odot$.
-Fully relativistic ray tracing has been performed through this simulation by~\cite{Breton:2018wzk} using the \textsc{Magrathea} library~\cite{reverdy2014propagation, Breton}.
-The resulting HEALPix maps with various weak-lensing quantities, such as convergence, shear and magnification, are publicly available.\footnote{\href{https://cosmo.obspm.fr/public-datasets/raygalgroupsims-relativistic-halo-catalogs}{\tt https://cosmo.obspm.fr/public-datasets/raygalgroupsims-relativistic-halo-catalogs}} The distributions in \cref{fig:histograms} are not symmetric, as a minimum value of the convergence is set by what would be an empty line of sight, while no such sharp upper bound exists.
+Figure \cref{fig:histograms} shows distributions of the foreground convergence $\kappa_\od$ at different redshifts, obtained as in \cref{sec:ellipticity_bias}.
+The distributions in \cref{fig:histograms} are not symmetric, as a minimum value of the convergence is set by what would be an empty line of sight, while no such sharp upper bound exists.
 Nonetheless, these distributions are centered on 0 for lines of sight drawn randomly, and so we would expect that $H_0$ values measured from strong lensing systems distributed randomly in space would have an additional scatter but no systematic bias.
 If, however, these systems are preferentially located in lines of sight with overdense foregrounds, these measurements would not only have a higher scatter, but $H_0$ might additionally be systematically overestimated.
+It is clear from the lens equation that lenses with overdense foregrounds would indeed be preferentially selected, as would those with underdense backgrounds, due to the appearance of the $(1-\kappa_\ds)^{-1}$ term in $(1-\kappa_\mathrm{LOS})$.
+Nonetheless, it is only the foreground which is relevant for our consideration, as, assuming $\kappa_\od$ and $\kappa_\ds$ are generally uncorrelated, selection effects relating to $\kappa_\ds$ should be accounted for in lens kinematics, while the $\kappa_\od$ bias remains.

 Lensing galaxies (typically early-type) are more likely to be found in over-dense regions of space \cite{Keeton_1997}, in which the typical convergence and shear are higher.
 Cosmological simulations demonstrate that the lensing efficiency of clusters can be significantly increased by line-of-sight structure \cite{Bartelmann_1998,Meneghetti_2013,Puchwein_2009}, which would once again suggest that observed strong lenses are affected by above-average external convergences.
 This is further supported by observations in \cite{Bayliss_2014}, which revealed a pronounced overdensity of galaxies along the line of sight to strong lensing galaxy clusters, and \cite{wells-2024}, which found that the mean external convergence of strong lensing systems was greater than zero, and increased with increasing source and deflector redshift.
 If these overdensities consist only of matter associated with the main lens galaxy, then we would expect these to impact the $\kappa_\mathrm{LOS}$ term and not $\kappa_\od$, as the former has a lensing efficiency which peaks closer to the main lens, where the latter's goes to zero (see e.g. \cite{Fleury_2021a}).
 This was the conclusion of \cite{Wong_2019}, who found that, for the sample of 87 strong lenses investigated, the line-of-sight overdensity associated with lensing systems arose only from the environments of the lenses themselves.
 However, \cite{Puchwein_2009,Bayliss_2014} in particular find clear evidence that the lensing efficiency increases with large-scale structure along the line of sight which is uncorrelated with the main lens galaxy, which would suggest that there could indeed be a systematic bias towards overestimations of $H_0$.